Vivotif® Oral Typhoid Vaccine 2023

 Vivotif must be refrigerated between 35.6°F-46.6°F to maintain optimal potency, says the U.S. FDA.

 March 1, 2021 - The U.S. CDC reissued a Level 1 Travel Alert stating, 'There is an ongoing outbreak of extensively drug-resistant (XDR) typhoid fever in Pakistan.
-XDR typhoid infections in people with a history of travel to Pakistan have been reported in North America, Europe, and Australia.
-The CDC recommends that all travelers (even short-term travelers) to South Asia, including Pakistan, be vaccinated against typhoid fever before travel.
+XDR typhoid infections in people with a history of travel to Pakistan have been reported in North America, Europe, and Australia; therefore, the CDC recommends that all travelers (even short-term travelers) to South Asia, including Pakistan, be vaccinated against typhoid fever before travel.'

 August 13, 2018 - Emergent BioSolutions acquired PaxVax and two travel vaccines in a $270M deal.
 Vivotif, which PaxVax acquired in 2014, is one of two typhoid vaccines available in the USA.